primev/mev-commit/cl/README.md

 ## Introduction

-This project sets up a local Ethereum environment with two Geth nodes, a Redis instance, and a consensus client.
-The setup is useful for testing and development purposes, allowing you to simulate a blockchain network locally.
+This project sets up a local Ethereum environment with two Geth nodes, a Redis instance, and both a consensus client and a single node application (snode).
+The setup is useful for testing and development purposes, allowing you to simulate a blockchain network locally with different consensus options.

 ## Prerequisites